 Ever thought about starting a career in compliance?
 We sat down with one of Rutherford's compliance recruitment specialists to discuss the top things you should know about the industry.
 If you have ever considered applying for a compliance role to kickstart your career, find out below the top 5 thing to know about compliance recruitment.

-1. The Key Personality Traits to Have in a Compliance Role
+3. The Key Personality Traits to Have in The Compliance Industry

 Attention to detail: A compliance professional must have excellent attention to detail to be able to manage and effectively handle various trades